Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group26____VeronikaPister_RohitKandula_AdityaChandrasekar/GROUP26_Final_Project.md

 ### Feature Generation & Selection
 ![](./img/feature_generation.png)
-*Figure 3: This shows the translation of biological data into a vector of features.*
+*Fig 3: This shows the translation of biological data into a vector of features.*

 At a high level, feature generation is the act of turning input data into an interpretable vector for algorithmic consumption.
 Feature generation is a very complex process to fully describe.
 In its most simplistic form, it is choosing relevant quantifiable “features” of non quantifiable data.
 Take for example, a protein.
 To input a protein as training data into an algorithm, it must be reduced to key elements.
 For example, the amino acid sequence, the amino acid distribution, or the amino acid transitions can be used to represent a protein.
 Selecting the most useful features is another endeavour that requires extensive statistical analysis or manual expertise.
 Statistician George Box once sagely quipped "All models are wrong, but some are useful".
 This very much applies to feature selection [[2]](#Works-Cited).
 Once features have been decided, they are ogranized into a single vector for each variable of testing data.